Install the OpenAI (or compatible) client library

 from openai import OpenAI

-# Initialize your LLM client
+# Set up your LLM client (using Gemini here)

 client = OpenAI(